 The introduction of the Order in India was through the East India Company (E.I.C.) in the 18th century.
-The company was famously known for its recognizable symbol of an interlaced ‘Square and Compass.’
+The company was famously known for its recognizable symbol of an interlaced ‘Square and Compasses.’

 E.I.C. established the first military lodge in 1730.
 Over the years, the membership has grown to nearly 30,000 registered members across the country.

-The ‘Square and Compass’, one of the most recognizable symbols of the Masons can be located in almost all cities in the country.
+The ‘Square and Compasses’, one of the most recognizable symbols of the Masons can be located in almost all cities in the country.
 Members of the Brotherhood are open.

 In Nepal, the country isn’t opposed to Masonic ways.
 Freemasons are actively involved in charitable activities and sending relief help.

 In 2015, when an earthquake hit the country, Freemasons were among the first people who rallied to provide the necessary assistance.

 As per 2017 population data, 51.9% of Mauritius population are Hindu.
 Hinduism in the country is one of the majorly practised religions.
 Freemasonry was first introduced by the French who occupied the island from 1715-1810.

 The first Grand Lodge in the country was consecrated in 1778.
 Currently, there are over 3,000 registered members across the country.
 The country has no laws, rules and regulation against Freemasonry.

 The only opposition; if any, that the Brotherhood faces is from citizens who are against the organization due to societal myths and misconceptions.